Josepdmo/Final-Project/README.md

    - `genre_id`: A foreign key linking to the `Genres` table.

 These tables are interconnected, forming the backbone of a relational database that efficiently organizes the data for further analysis.
 This structure allows for in-depth exploration of book trends, author popularity, and genre performance, all of which are crucial for the subsequent business analysis.

+## 📊 Data Analysis Using SQL

+In this step, the focus was on conducting data analysis to gain insights that would help in making informed decisions for the bookstore.
+The following questions were considered crucial for understanding the market and selecting the right books for the store:

+### 🔍 Key Questions and Their Importance

+1. **Which books have the highest number of 5-star reviews?**
+   - **Importance:** Books with a high number of 5-star reviews are likely to be well-loved by readers.
+Stocking these books ensures that the bookstore offers popular, high-quality titles that are more likely to attract and satisfy customers.

+2. **Which books have high average ratings but a low number of reviews (less than 100)?**
+   - **Importance:** Identifying books with high average ratings but fewer reviews can uncover hidden gems.
+These books, although not widely known, have strong potential and could appeal to discerning readers looking for quality literature that is not mainstream.

+3. **Which authors (with more than 10 books) have the highest average ratings?**
+   - **Importance:** Authors who consistently receive high ratings across multiple books are likely to have a dedicated following.
+Featuring these authors prominently in the bookstore can attract loyal customers and ensure a reliable stream of high-quality content.

+4. **Which formats are the most in-demand (e.g., hardcover, paperback)?**
+   - **Importance:** Understanding the preferred book formats helps in optimizing inventory.
+For example, if paperback books are more popular, focusing on increasing the stock of this format can lead to better sales and higher customer satisfaction.

+5. **Which genres are the most popular among the highest-rated books?**
+   - **Importance:** Knowing which genres are most popular among highly-rated books helps in curating a selection that aligns with readers' preferences.
+This insight ensures that the bookstore offers genres that are in demand and have a proven track record of high quality.

+6. **Which genres have the highest number of reviews?**
+   - **Importance:** Genres with the highest number of reviews indicate strong reader engagement.
+Stocking books in these genres can cater to a broad audience and ensure that the bookstore meets the demands of active readers.

+7. **Do the number of pages correlate with the average rating of the book?**
+   - **Importance:** Understanding if there is a correlation between the length of a book and its average rating can help in curating a balanced selection.
+For instance, if longer books tend to receive higher ratings, the bookstore might prioritize stocking more comprehensive works.

+8. **Which books have the highest average rating?**
+   - **Importance:** Books with the highest average ratings are likely to be universally appreciated for their quality.
+Featuring these books prominently in the store ensures that the bookstore offers the best of the best, attracting customers who seek highly rated literature.